seancdavis/seancdavis-com/www/src/blog/posts/2019-05-30-netlify-function-sends-conditional-email.md

 ## [6] Send the Email

-Sending email using [SendGrid’s node library](https://github.com/sendgrid/sendgrid-nodejs) is a simple and pleasant experience if everything is setup properly.
+Sending email using [SendGrid's node library](https://github.com/sendgrid/sendgrid-nodejs) is a simple and pleasant experience if everything is setup properly.
 In its simplest form, it looks something like this:

 ```js
 const sgMail = require("@sendgrid/mail")